 You may need help taking care of yourself when you first go home.
 Plan for a spouse, friend, or neighbor to help you.
 It can take from a few days to a few months to ready to return to work.
 How soon you return to work will depend on the kind of work you do.
-It often takes 4-6 months to return to your full level of activity and take part in sports again after surgery.
+It often takes 4 to 6 months to return to your full level of activity and take part in sports again after surgery.

 You may need to wear special support stockings to help prevent blood clots from forming.
-Your doctor will also give you exercises to keep the blood moving in your foot, ankle, and leg.
+Your provider will also give you exercises to keep the blood moving in your foot, ankle, and leg.
 These exercises will also lower your risk of blood clots.

 You will need to use crutches when you go home.
-You may be able to begin putting your full weight on your repaired leg without crutches 2-3 weeks after surgery.
-If you had work on your knee in addition to ACL reconstruction, it may take 4-8 weeks to regain full use of your knee.
+You may be able to begin putting your full weight on your repaired leg without crutches 2 to 3 weeks after surgery.
+If you had work on your knee in addition to ACL reconstruction, it may take 4 to 8 weeks to regain full use of your knee.
 Ask your surgeon how long you will need to be on crutches.

 You may also need to wear a special knee brace.
 The brace will be set so that your knee can move only a certain amount in any direction.
-Do not change the settings on the brace yourself.
+DO NOT change the settings on the brace yourself.

 You will need to learn how to go up and down stairs using crutches or with a knee brace on.

 You will go home with a dressing and an ace bandage around your knee.
-Do not remove them until the doctor or nurse says it is okay.
+DO NOT remove them until the provider says it is ok.
 Until then, keep the dressing and bandage clean and dry.

 You can shower again after your dressing is removed.

 If you need to change your dressing for any reason, put the ace bandage back on over the new dressing.
 Wrap the ace bandage loosely around your knee.
 Start from the calf and wrap it around your leg and knee.
-Do NOT wrap it too tightly.
-Keep wearing the ace bandage until your doctor or nurse tell you it is okay to remove it.
+DO NOT wrap it too tightly.
+Keep wearing the ace bandage until your provider tells you it is ok to remove it.

 Pain is normal after knee arthroscopy.
 It should ease up over time.

-Your doctor will give you a prescription for pain medicine.
+Your provider will give you a prescription for pain medicine.
 Get it filled when you go home so that you have it when you need it.
 Take your pain medicine when you start having pain so the pain doesn't get too bad.

-You may have received a nerve block during surgery, so that your nerves don't feel pain.
-Make sure you take your pain medicine even when the block as working.
-The block will where off, and pain can return very quickly.
+You may have received a nerve block during surgery, so that your nerves do not feel pain.
+Make sure you take your pain medicine, even when the block is working.
+The block will wear off, and pain can return very quickly.

-Do NOT drive if you are taking narcotic pain medicine.
+DO NOT drive if you are taking narcotic pain medicine.
 This medicine may make you too sleepy to drive safely.

-Call your doctor or nurse if:
+Call your health care provider if:

 Anterior cruciate ligament reconstruction - discharge; ACL reconstruction - discharge

 Phillips BB, Mihalko MJ.
 Arthroscopy of the lower extremity.
-In: Canale ST, Beatty JH, eds.
+In: Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 12th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 51.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 51.

-Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.